EventStore/documentation/README.md

 #### Windows

 1. `EPERM: operation not permitted` during `yarn install` - this error may appear if you've run the `yarn install` from Windows before running it on the WSL2.
 See troubleshooting [link](https://stackoverflow.com/a/58414196).
+2. If `yarn docs:dev` fails, verify if your path does not contain spaces.
+We noticed some issues related to that.

 #### Ubuntu